ai4nucleome/BioMaster/README.md

 # License

-This project is licensed under the following terms:
+This project is licensed under:

-- **Code**: Licensed under the MIT License.
-See LICENSE for details.
+- Apache License 2.0 for code
-- **Data and Documentation**: Licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+- Creative Commons Attribution-NonCommercial 4.0 International for non-code materials

 ---